tryscer/portfolio/flock/flock-music.md

 "Excuse me," says Barry, official-like.
 The man whose name is probably Eddie looks up.
 He's got black eyes and black hair, combed up like a wall above his head.
 He's very handsome.

-"If you're looking for Larry, you gotta hollar through the door," he says.
+"If you're looking for Larry, you gotta holler through the door," he says.
 "He's in the kitchen making his terrible barbecue".

 "Actually," says Barry, "we need a mechanic".